 - Models added to the merc unit after the game starts are also friendly faction (ie Alexia1 adding Risen).

 - You cannot attach more than one CA to a unit.

 - The Ranking Officer benefits from any Granted or Tactics that the 'normal' officer hands out (such as Nyss Hunters giving Hunter).

-- However, they will keep any spells that were cast on them specifically, until that spell naturally expires.
-This means you can pay to keep an upkeep on them, for example.
+- The merc unit will keep any spells that were cast on them specifically, until that spell naturally expires.
+You can pay to maintain a faction-only upkeep on the mercs, for example.

 - A Ranking Officer can join a Weapon Crew unit, even though one model is on a large base, due to them having the Man-Sized rule.
 (Infernal Ruling)

 - 'Jack Marshal & Ranking Officer (Edit)